amandhvarun/ContentManagementTool/README.md

 ## Features ✨

-🔹 Create and edit content with a user-friendly interface.
+🔹 Create and edit content with a user-friendly interface. <br>
-🔹 Upload images and videos to enhance your content.
+🔹 Upload images and videos to enhance your content.<br>
-🔹 Preview your content before publishing.
+🔹 Preview your content before publishing.<br>
-🔹 Responsive design for seamless use on any device.
+🔹 Responsive design for seamless use on any device.<br>

 ## Usage 🚀